 - Making sure the ductwork is free of flaws that could introduce dirty air into living spaces is also an important maintenance task.
 Cracks, holes, and gaps can pull contaminated air from unconditioned spaces into the ducts and circulate it throughout the home.
 Ductwork needs to be properly sealed and free of defects.
 This is crucial for home comfort and system efficiency.

 A spring cleaning may be just the thing you need to keep your home’s indoor air fresh and your AC system performing at its best.
-Contact the professionals at Wood Air Conditioning, Inc. today, to find out more about AC maintenance and indoor air quality.
+Contact the professionals at Wood Air Conditioning & Plumbing, Inc. today, to find out more about AC maintenance and indoor air quality.

 Image provided by Shutterstock